GadirajuSanjayvarma/DenseDepth-and-Mask-Prediction/README.md

  * When we are saving images in drive it will also create the preview of that images which results in lot of time consumption.
  * so we will generate the zip file where we are saving images in the zip file where drive will not generate the preview which results in saving of time.
-  * Also we are transferring only one file independent of size zip file we can transfer it to drive.
+  * Also we are transferring only one file (independent of size) zip file.so we can transfer it to drive.
   * The zip file size if 6.3 GB.
   * After Extraction the size will be around 7 GB

  ### Hello sir.Okay we now also completed the data processing steps which is most crucial for our deep neural network
  [Here is the link to our colab file for complete data processing stpes]()

+ ## Data Loading